Romulus Augustulus: Reign

-After an interregnum in the west lasting two months, Romulus, perhaps as young as ten years old, was proclaimed emperor in Nepos' stead by Orestes on 31 October 475.
+After an interregnum in the west lasting two months, Romulus, perhaps as young as ten years old, was proclaimed emperor in Nepos's stead by Orestes on 31 October 475.
 He was the last emperor to be proclaimed in the west.
 Why the interregnum since Nepos lasted so long and why Orestes, a high-ranking military official and a Roman by birth, did not take the imperial title for himself is not known.
 It is possible that Orestes was waiting for some form of formal recognition or response from emperor Zeno in the east, which never came.
 Romulus would throughout his brief ten-month reign be little more than a figurehead, with his father, who retained the position of magister militum, actually running much of the imperial administration.
 Zeno never recognised the rule of Romulus as emperor in the west, given that Nepos, invested as emperor by Zeno's predecessor Leo I, still ruled in exile in Dalmatia.

 Problems with the Western Roman army, mainly composed of barbarian foederati, had escalated throughout the 470s.
 The issues the army had with the central government had been what allowed Orestes to depose Nepos.
 In 476, the barbarian foederati in Italy, composed mainly of the Herules, Scirians and Turcilingians, demanded land in Italy to settle on.
 Orestes refused.
 The leader of the foederati was Odoacer, a barbarian officer of undetermined tribal affiliation.
 Orestes had once worked alongside Odoacer's father Edeko at the court of Attila.
 On 28 August 476, Odoacer defeated Orestes in battle at Ticinum, captured him and had him executed.

 On 4 September, (Note: The Fasti vindobonenses priores gives 4 September (pridie nonas Septembris), while the Auctarium Prosperi Havniense gives 31 August (pridie kalendas Septembris), one of which is a corruption of the other.
 The Fasti dates are usually considered the most reliable, hence why they are the ones often used in modern scholarship.
 Furthermore, the Fasti date "is to be preferred due to the time needed to march across the north of Italy".)
-Odoacer captured Ravenna, killing Orestes' deputy and brother Paulus during the fighting.
+Odoacer captured Ravenna, killing Orestes's deputy and brother Paulus during the fighting.
 Romulus was captured and deposed, whereafter Odoacer assumed control of Italy as its first king.
-Odoacer sent Romulus' western imperial regalia to emperor Zeno in the east, and swore allegiance to him, ruling without further imperial successors in the west.
+Odoacer sent Romulus's western imperial regalia to emperor Zeno in the east, and swore allegiance to him, ruling without further imperial successors in the west.
 According to the 5th-century Eastern Roman writer and historian Malchus, Odoacer may have forced Romulus himself, as his last official act as emperor, to send the imperial regalia and a "letter of resignation" to Zeno, writing that the Roman Empire from this point only required a single emperor, ruling from Constantinople.
 Though Zeno granted Odoacer the distinction of patrician, he also urged the king to accept Julius Nepos back as emperor in Italy.
 Though Odoacer nominally accepted Nepos as his sovereign, minting coins in his name, Nepos was never able to reoccupy Italy.